dalenewman/Cfg-NET/Articles/Autofac.md

 var dba = new DatabaseAdmin(File.ReadAllText("DatabaseAdmin.xml"));
 ```

-This means you're okay with the default bahavior, and it
+Without use of it's base constructor, `CfgNode` makes
-lets `CfgNode` make a few assumptions:
+a few assumptions:

 1. You're passing in a valid `XML` or `JSON` string into the `Load` method.
  - `XML` is parsed with `NanoXmlParser`